pandrikopoul/EEG-MFTNet/README.md

 ```

 4. To conduct model interpretation and assess the trustworthiness of the interpretation method, open the Jupyter notebook Model_interpretation_sub_6_Session_4.ipynb and execute all cells sequentially from the beginning.
+If you prefer to skip model training, you can use the pre-trained weights provided in the Interpretation_model.weights.h5 file.